-Musk said during the interview:
+Musk said during the interview in 2019:

 That said, what Elon really means here is that the functionality will be “feature complete”, but that is different than being ready for consumer use which requires additional testing and regulatory approval.
 He doesn’t anticipate full Level 5 self-driving (see What do Levels Mean?) until the end of 2020 at the earliest.